Domain Generalization in-the-Wild: Disentangling Classification from Domain-Aware Representations: Experimental Setup

-Ideally, evaluating true DG performance would involve using a CLIP model trained without specific target-like domains.
-Unfortunately, retraining CLIP from scratch while omitting certain data is computationally expensive due to the scale of original training data (millions to billions of images).
-Public weights for selectively trained models are unavailable.
+Retraining a foundation model like CLIP from scratch to omitting specific domains is computationally prohibitive.
+To overcome this, we use an unlearning method as a proxy to approximate a model that is not contaminated with domains relevant to our evaluation.
+This controlled experiment allows us to answer a critical research question: \textit{How do robust fine-tuning methods perform on genuinely unseen domains?} Our results expose weaknesses in existing approaches that rely on pretrained weights.

-Given these constraints, we explore an approximate approach inspired by the concept of unlearning to mitigate potential domain contamination.
-Specifically, we adapt the adversarial learning-based unlearning method \cite{sepahvandselective} for domain forgetting.
-We finetune CLIP \cite{goyal2023finetune_flyp} using a dual objective.
-First, to retain general knowledge, we train on a 595,000-image subset of the CC3M dataset \cite{sharma2018conceptual_cc3m}, referred to as GCC, previously used in LLaVA pretraining \cite{liu2023visual_llava}, serving as a manageable proxy for CLIP's original training data.
-Second, to approximate a scenario where domains similar to DomainNet are removed, we apply domain adversarial training \cite{ganin2016domain_dann} on the DomainNet dataset, which we exclude from our target datasets.
+Specifically, we adapt the adversarial learning-based unlearning method \citep{sepahvandselective} for domain forgetting.
+We finetune CLIP \citep{goyal2023finetune_flyp} using a dual objective.
+First, to retain general knowledge, we train on a 595,000-image subset of the CC3M dataset \citep{sharma2018conceptual_cc3m}, referred to as GCC, previously used in LLaVA pretraining \citep{liu2023visual_llava}, serving as a manageable proxy for CLIP's original training data.
+Second, to approximate a scenario where domains similar to DomainNet are removed, we apply domain adversarial training \citep{ganin2016domain_dann} on the DomainNet dataset, which we exclude from our target datasets.
 We attach a binary classifier to the penultimate layer of the image encoder.
 During training batches, this classifier is fed representations of random noise (assigned label 0) and images from DomainNet (assigned label 1).
-The gradient reversal layer \cite{ganin2016domain_dann} forces the image encoder to learn representations that confuse this classifier, making embeddings of DomainNet images and random noise indistinguishable, thereby encouraging the model to unlearn domain-specific features from DomainNet.
+The gradient reversal layer \citep{ganin2016domain_dann} forces the image encoder to learn representations that confuse this classifier, making embeddings of DomainNet images and random noise indistinguishable, thereby encouraging the model to unlearn domain-specific features from DomainNet.
 The unlearning occurs concurrently with standard training on the GCC dataset to preserve CLIP's core capabilities.

-We intentionally avoid unlearning the target datasets used in our evaluation.
-This ensures a fairer comparison against existing robust CLIP finetuning methods, many of which discourage heavily diverging from the original pretrained weights.
-Directly unlearning the target datasets would give the baselines an unfair disadvantage.
-Instead, unlearning DomainNet serves as a proxy for reducing domain contamination effects.
-We find that performance on DomainNet and some other datasets drops, as shown in Table \ref{tab:unlearn}, while retaining much of the performance on many other datasets.
+A pseudocode of the unlearning process is in Appendix \ref{sec:pseudocode}.